'Avatar The Way of Water' movie review: Visually gorgeous, James Cameron's film repeats original's mistakes

 3D here is very simple and yet very, very effective.
 I’m not a fan, per se, of the technology as it mostly comes off more as a distracting gimmick than anything that genuinely enhances the viewing experience.
 Except, that is, when Cameron does it.
 I am a grown man, and no longer get impressed by raindrops that seem to fall in your eyes or birds that appear to flutter right before your face.
 I, in fact, avoid 3D in movies like the plague.
 But thanks to sparing but clever 3D elements in ‘The Way of Water’, I found myself trying to protect my face from being scratched by a stray branch.
 And judging the the "oohs!" in the theatre, I wasn’t the only one.

-There is no filmmaker working today that can come even close to Cameron when it comes to making technologically groundbreaking cinema.
+There is no filmmaker that can come even close to Cameron when it comes to making technologically groundbreaking cinema.

 Is the story worth getting invested in?

-If beauty is all you believe makes movie worth watching, then ‘The Way of Water’ will automatically become one of your favourite films this decade, maybe even the century.
+If visual beauty is all you believe makes movies worth watching, then ‘The Way of Water’ will automatically become one of your favourite films this decade, maybe even the century.
 But I am not one of those, and I found a lot to criticise in 'The Way of Water'.

 Basically, I have the same complaints with ‘The Way of Water’ that I had with the original ‘Avatar’.
 No one in their right mind would take exception to his vision, but beneath all that eye-candy, the film has a painfully conventional story involving conventional characters told in a traditional Cameron way.
-Which is to say, the director, who has never been as impressive as a deviser of complex, gripping plots and characters.
+The director has never been an impressive deviser of complex, gripping plots and characters beyond surface level.
 He does have the uncanny ability to build exciting narratives around action set pieces, and 'The Way of Water' is no exception.
 'The Way of Water' is, in effect, a typical Cameron movie with all its glories and downfalls.

 While still surface-level and written to service the plot, there is more depth to Sully, Neytiri and the rest of the family.
 Sigourney Weaver is back but since Grace Augustine died, she plays the role of her teenage daughter, now adopted by Jake and Neytiri.
 It is constantly immersion-breaking to hear a 73-year-old woman giving voice to a teenager.
 The film tries to create drama out of the kids this time, particularly how they interact with the children of Tonowari and Ronal.
 The hostility, bullying, and acceptance.
 There is also trouble between Jake the father and his younger son Lo'ak (Brian Dalton).
 But sadly, it all comes across as something we have seen before, and done much better.